Make a Difference Today!

 For more information, please contact Tommy Youngblood, Director of Development at 205-970-0349; Tommy.youngblood@Scouting.org.

-As a founding agency of the United Way, the Boy Scouts of America greatly appreciates the support that has been extended to Boy Scout councils across the country.
-For many decades, United Way funding has helped the BSA bring Scouting programs to underprivileged youth, introduce new programs, and broaden the existing program.
+As a founding agency of the United Way, Scouting America greatly appreciates the support that has been extended to Scouting America councils across the country.
+For many decades, United Way funding has helped Scouting America bring Scouting programs to underprivileged youth, introduce new programs, and broaden the existing program.
 The Greater Alabama Council works with various United Ways in the territory that make up the council.

-The Boy Scouts of America greatly appreciates the support of various United Givers Funds.
-Their financial support helps the BSA bring Scouting programs to underprivileged youth, introduce new programs, and broaden the existing program.
+Scouting America greatly appreciates the support of various United Givers Funds.
+Their financial support helps Scouting America bring Scouting programs to underprivileged youth, introduce new programs, and broaden the existing program.
 The Greater Alabama Council works with various United Givers Funds in the territory that make up the council including: United Givers Fund of Dekalb County, and United Giver Fund of Jackson County.